Rich Reel

 imaging with TIRF

-high-sensitivity absorbance and fluorescence detection systems (and one doing both simultaneously),
+or epi illumination, high-sensitivity absorbance and fluorescence detection systems (and one doing both simultaneously),

 detectors for CE,